 To grant forgiveness or an amnesty for an act or an alleged act: "When Roy arrived at the business meeting, he asked the chairman to pardon his absence from the meeting this morning, because he had to go to the dentist for an emergency replacement of a crown that had fallen off his tooth."

 , more pardonable, most pardonable

-Forgivable, excusable, not significantly important: "Please forgive Tammie's pardonable error in pronouncing your name because she was uncertain of the spelling."
+Forgivable or excusable of something not significantly important: Mrs. Smith said, "Please forgive Tammie's pardonable error in pronouncing your name because she was uncertain of the spelling."

 , more pardonably, most pardonably

 Characterizing how something is excusable or forgivable: The guests to the ball were pardonably and fashionably late in arriving.

 , pardoners (pl)

 An individual, clerical or secular, who offers or grants forgiveness for an act or misbehavior: "In some religious faiths, a pardoner is authorized to grant absolution and suggest penance for ones sins."

 , postdates; postdated; postdating